FelixOnline/v2/content/articles/2011-3-10-lecturers-to-strike.md

 subtitle: >
   National walkout to hit Imperial unless pensions dispute is resolved
 date: "2011-03-10 19:26:55 +0000"

 # Attributes from Felix Online V1
 id: "1051"
 old_path: /news/1051/lecturers-to-strike
 aliases:
  - /news/1051/lecturers-to-strike
+imported: true
+comments:
+ - There is a difference between being represented for collective bargaining purposes and being a signedup member of the UnionThis article totally blows man Where are all the naked chicks waving placards Sort it out ladsWell done to those lecturers who do choose to go to work Millions across the country and the world dont have that choiceThe UCU represents thousands of Imperial staff but according to the College the 520 UCU members at Imperialwut

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true